 Now, a positive self-image should be quite easy for you to imagine.
 A positive self-image would simply be the opposite of the examples that I provided you with above.

-So viewing yourself as an attractive, desirable, intelligent, or happy individual would all indicate that you are embodying a positive self-image.
+- You view yourself as an attractive, desirable, intelligent, or happy individual

 How Do We Develop Self-Image?

 Our self-image is like us in the way that it is by no means fixed.
 It adapts and evolves as we grow as individuals and through our interactions with others.

 For instance, as we practice certain skills and abilities, and as we learn and grow, we are much more likely to view ourselves as capable and competent individuals.
 Our self-image is continually assessing this type of information and the attitudes that we hold towards ourselves.

 For example, if you regularly interact with people who are supportive and encouraging towards you, then you’re much more likely to develop a positive self-image than if you’re regularly interacting with people who are negative and unsupportive.